yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 To produce accurate, workload-representative comparisons, the script does not rely on simple averages.

-Instead, all metrics are aggregated using **execution-count–weighted math**:
+Instead, all metrics are aggregated using **execution-count-weighted math**:

 - **TotalMetric**
   `SUM(avg_metric × execution_count)`